gamedeff/Twitch_Batch_Logger/README.md

 ## 2. Start logging

+**Don't use Cygwin for this program under Windows, it doesn't seems to pass keyboard interrupt correctly to the program, and cause it to terminate without killing its children**

 ### Option 1: Log all channels and group chats you follow on Twitch

 Run `python3 log_all.py` in your terminal.